Liberalism, speech, and why Gaza matters

 Mess and more mess, “diversity”

-We need to look at our paths and current the controversy in “diversity” in our #deathcult worship, to see the need to compost the current mess.
-The problem with “pushing diversity” isn’t diversity itself.
-That’s fine – essential, even.
-The problem lies in the ideology shaping the push.
+We need to look at our paths and current the controversy in “diversity” in our #deathcult worship, to see the need to compost more of the current mess.
+The problem with “pushing diversity” isn’t diversity itself, that’s fine – essential, even – the problem is in the ideology shaping the push.

 Much of it comes from #mainstreaming progressive liberalism, which operates inside the logic of the deathcult.
-It reduces diversity to a checklist, a branding exercise, a way to appear “inclusive” while leaving power untouched.
-This is not liberation, it’s management.
+It reduces diversity to a checklist, a branding exercise, a way to appear “inclusive” while leaving power untouched, not liberation, more about management.

-When we enter into these spaces, conversations about diversity collapse into the same-old mess: the mixing of right and left framings, suspicion on all sides, endless accusations.
+When we enter into this mess, conversations about diversity collapse into the mixing of right and left framings, with too much suspicion on all sides, endless accusations.
 Instead of solidarity, we end up with #blocking.
 Instead of building, we burn out.
 The is no good outcome.

 This is the normal worship of the #deathcult, the endless loop of optics and control, where movements fracture and collectives suffocate with “diversity strategies” that have no relation to grassroots realities.

 The path as ever is compost.
 Take the mess – the liberal tokenism, the reactionary backlash, the burnout – and compost it into something alive.
-Composting means, returning to grassroots voices, not NGO checklists, seeing diversity as lived struggle, not branding.
-Grounding it in #4opens, where openness makes co-option harder, to turn toxic blocks into fertile soil for collective growth
+Composting means, returning to grassroots voices, not #NGO checklists, seeing diversity as lived struggle, not branding.
+Grounding it in #4opens, where openness makes co-option harder, to turn toxic blocks into fertile soil for needed collective growth.

 The #OMN path is simple: it’s not about ticking boxes or replicating liberal #NGO frameworks.
 It’s about federated, messy collaboration that actually works.
-Diversity is not a corporate slogan.
-It’s the lived complexity of struggle.
-If we can compost the deathcult ideology that poisons it, diversity becomes strength rather than a management tool.
+Diversity is not a corporate slogan, more a the lived struggle.
+If we can compost the deathcult ideology that poisons this, diversity becomes strength rather than a management tool.

 The question is, are we willing to compost the liberal mess, or do we let it keep rotting movements from the inside?